apache/druid/docs/api-reference/data-management-api.md

 Updates the state a segment as `unused` using the segment ID.
 This is a "soft delete" of the segment from Historicals.
 To undo this delete, mark the segments as `used`.

-Note that this endpoint returns an HTTP `200 OK` message code even if the segment ID or datasource name does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the segment ID or datasource does not exist.

 #### URL